-The crankcase heater (when applicable) is energized during the off cycle below $65^{\circ}F/18.33^{\circ}C$ .
+The crankcase heater (when applicable) is energized during the off cycle below 65°F (37.78°C)

-Outdoor Fan Motor Operation
+Outdoor Fan motor Operation

-The outdoor unit control energizes outdoor fan any time the compressor is operating (except defrost and intermittently during low ambient cooling).
+The outdoor unit control energizes outdoor fan any time the compressor is operating.
 The outdoor fan remains energized for 15 minutes if a pressure switch or compressor thermal protector should open.
-Outdoor fan motor will continue to operate for one minute after the compressor shuts off when the outdoor ambient is greater than or equal to $100^{\circ} F/37.78^{\circ} C$ .
+Outdoor fan motor will continue to operate for one minute after the compressor shuts off when the outdoor ambient is greater than or equal to $100^{\circ} F$ (37.78°C).